ThePhD/ThePhD.github.io/_posts/2018-10-22-Simple, Easy Papers.md

 ```

-My only problem with the paper is that it preemptively does not mark the function `constexpr` in the realization that an implementation can just use `std::bit_cast` to implement this, which is not `constexpr` for this task.
+My only problem with the paper is that it preemptively does not mark the function `constexpr`.
+This is from the realization that an implementation of `std::offsetof` can just use `std::bit_cast` to implement this. `std::bit_cast` is not fully `constexpr`, and as such either `bit_cast` needs to change or this paper needs to take the leap of faith into demanding this be a requirement.

 This can still be put into the Standard, even as it is.
 I would just have preferred it to be `constexpr` too.